wix-incubator/DetoxInstruments/Documentation/Instrument_NetworkActivity.md

 ![Network Activity Inspector Pane](Resources/Instrument_NetworkActivity_InspectorPane.png "Network Activity Inspector Pane")

-Response data is previewed automatically, and you can save file by right clicking on the preview and selecting **Save As...**.
+Response data is previewed automatically, and you can save file by right clicking on the preview and selecting **Save As...**

+#### Requests Playground

+You can open the selected request in the **Requests Playground** utility by clicking the **Open in Requests Playground** button.
+All the headers and data of the request will be transferred.

+For more information, see [Requests Playground](RequestsPlayground.md).